edbecnel/RotoRouterPhaser/README.md

 - **UI:** In the **Corners** score table, hovering a player’s score shows a tooltip `Turns: ###`, and clicking the score shows a toast with the same text.
 - **Look:\*** Game tokens have new glossy 3D appearance (made from rendered PNG images encoded at base64 and embedded in the source file)

+### AI Only Remaining Pause

+- Now when there are only one or more AI players left in the game, the game pauses asking if you want to continue.

 ### What's new (Oct 26, 2025)

 ## 2025-10-25 — Cleanup Phase-1 (mechanical fixes)